 What confidence isn’t

-Confidence is not cockiness.
-Have you ever met someone, and they are just so overly confident it seems fake, and it's annoying, and it makes you feel bad about yourself?
+Confidence is not cockiness or just being loud according to Utah State University.
+Have you ever met someone they are just so overly confident that it seems fake, and it’s annoying, and it makes you feel bad about yourself?
 That person is cocky.
 Not confident.

 Having belief in yourself is a quiet, personal thing.
 It doesn’t need to be shouted to the rest of the world.
 Usually, if someone is showing off, they aren’t actually that confident.
 They are trying to make you believe they are confident because they know the benefits of being confident (more on those later).
 But in reality, they don’t possess any self-confidence, so they try to trick you.